 For a quick breakfast fix (or dinner, nobody's here to judge).

 These babies never go bad.
-Nuclear war can break out and you will be fed forever.
+A nuclear incident could occur and you will be fed forever.
 Plus, these are really great to have ready to go when you're sick and don't feel like leaving the house.

 Canned Tomato Sauce